Sony A7S II vs RX10 IV

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7S II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A7S II and RX10 IV can be found, respectively, in the Sony A7S II Manual (free pdf) or the online Sony RX10 IV Manual.

 So what is the bottom line?
 Is there a clear favorite between the Sony A7S II and the Sony RX10 IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.